Apply to become a member of a technical committee

 We strive to ensure our committees are diverse.
 If you wish to declare that you belong to any of the following groups, please answer the questions below.

 Responding to these questions is voluntary.
-Your answers will be used for statistical purposes and to ensure diverse representation on committees.
+We will use your answers will be used for statistical purposes and to ensure diverse representation on committees.

-An Indigenous person is someone who identifies as a North American Indian or as a First Nation, Métis, or Inuit person.
+An Indigenous person is someone who identifies as a First Nation, Métis, or Inuit person.

 A member of a visible minority is someone (other than an Indigenous person) who is non-Caucasian in race or non-white in colour, regardless of place of birth.

-Someone who is a part of the LGBTQ2IA+ community is someone who identifies as lesbian, gay, bisexual, transgender, queer or questioning, two-spirit, intersex, or asexual.
+Someone who is a part of the 2SLGBTQI+ community is someone who identifies as two-spirit, lesbian, gay, bisexual, transgender, queer or questioning, two-spirit, intersex, or people who identify as part of sexual and gender diverse communities who use additional terminologies.

 Gender: How do you identify?